Religion & Thought

 The good news is that this problem is not hard to improve.

 Do not ask for the conversion story on first meeting.
 Do not tell other people someone is a convert unless they have made that information public themselves.
 Do not frame ordinary Jewish literacy as surprising.
 Do not praise someone as "more committed than born Jews," which sounds flattering but still marks them as a separate category.
-Do not ask which stream accepted them unless there is a real reason and enough relationship to ask responsibly.
+Do not ask which stream accepted them unless there is a specific reason and enough relationship to ask responsibly.

 More simply, talk to them like Jews.